Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

 Reasons to avoid

-Amelia: When it comes to hair styling, ghd is certainly a champion.
-It is home to some of the best tools that money can buy, including the best hair straighteners and even a stellar lineup of haircare products.
-So if you're looking to invest in a quality hair tool, this is the ultimate destination.
+When it comes to hair styling, ghd is undoubtedly a champion.
+It's home to some of the best styling tools that money can buy, including many of the best hair straighteners on the market, plus a stellar lineup of haircare products.
+In other words, if you're looking to invest in a quality hair tool, ghd is a safe destination.

-Read our full ghd Creative Curl Wand Review for a further, detailed guide on this iconic tool
+Read our full ghd Creative Curl Wand Review for a fdetailed guide to this iconic tool

 Best affordable curling wand